frieds/horsing_around_etl/README.md

 The code/stack: Flask App that's a mini Twitter clone → [Segment](https://segment.com/) event tracking → AWS Kinesis stream → AWS Firehose → AWS S3 raw objects collected with prefix `web-data/raw` as raw data (allows flexibility to use this store for any type of later analysis) → transform raw data into relational db tables using Airflow in a Docker image running locally → send AWS transformed objects to S3 with prefix `web-data/transformed` → AWS Glue to define schema (aka Data Catalog) to use for Athena → AWS Athena (serverless db) → AWS Quicksight (dashboard tool)

+# Short-term Next Steps for the Project

+Goal: ensure relevant containers include packages in `requirements.txt` to so class methods can be used to run Airflow dag.

+Tasks:
+- Better understand what happens when you pull a docker image.
+- Decide if I should edit the dockerfile locally to include a command to pip install packages.
+If so, how could I keep up with any changes on the image listed in docker hub?
+- What are the pros and cons of creating my own Dockerfile?
+- If I update the dockerfile to pip install `requirements.txt`, what services each running on a container (redis, postgres, flower, webserver and scheduler) will have these packages in `requirements.txt`?
+- Setup YAML file (in docker_airflow/docker-compose.yml) with `docker-compose up` command.
+Webserver and scheduler likely need the packages in requirements.txt to run the dag.
+Verify this.
+- check docker services are running
+- set new start date for dag slightly in the future
+- verify dag is running
+    - check Airflow UI
+    - run airflow `list_dags`
+    - check dag logs
+    - see if s3 has new transformation objects for today's date

+If you have any feedback on these next steps, please let me know! dan@dfrieds.com

 # Project Overview: 5-Minute Read (Slightly Detailed)

 ## Flask App